Helveg/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/multicompartmental_simulation/multicompartmental_simulation.rst

 This use case creates a scaffold model of a piece of 150 by 150 micrometer of cerebellar cortex.
-Inputs arrive through the afferent mossy fibers onto the glomeruli who  the excitation of the granule cells.
+Inputs arrive through the afferent mossy fibers onto the glomeruli who in turn excite the granule cells.
 The simulation includes Multicompartmental models of the granule cell, Golgi cell, Purkinje cell, stellate cell and basket cell.

 The use case walks you through the creation of a network architecture, an HDF5 file with the positions of neurons and connections between them.
 Some plots are provided to inspect